State profile · OR · CMS + NAIC

 The verdict

-Marketplace insurers in Oregon deny 11.4% of claims — below the 21% national average, the 30th-highest of 31 states, and drivers pay an average $1170 a year for auto cover, about the $1191 national average.
+Marketplace insurers in Oregon deny 13.4% of claims - below the 20% national average, the 26th-highest of 30 states, and drivers pay an average $1170 a year for auto cover, about the $1191 national average (the 20th-most-expensive of 51 states).

 avg claims denied